apache/airflow/docs/apache-airflow/security/security_model.rst

    is crucial to prevent abuse and Denial of Service attacks.

 4. **Non-authenticated UI users**: Airflow doesn't support unauthenticated users by default.
-If allowed, vulnerabilities must be addressed by the Deployment Manager.
+If allowed, potential vulnerabilities must be assessed and addressed by the Deployment Manager.

 Capabilities of authenticated UI users
 --------------------------------------